prasanth100v/Git-and-Github/what is version control.md

 ```
 # What is a commit?
 ### A commit is: A snapshot of your project at a point in time
+> Each commit represents a version of the code with author, timestamp, and message.
  **Each commit = one version of your code.**
 Example:
 ```